 Indoor Air Quality

-A safe environment for your employees includes good indoor air quality.
 This can be a challenge depending on the business that you’re in.
 Poor indoor air quality can impact absentee rates, cause medical issues and reduce employee productiveness.

 Picking the correct Industrial Hygienist for your specific testing needs is critical in narrowing down the types of testing needed to identify contaminants within the workplace.
 Using a Certified Indoor Environmental Consultant (CIEC) and Certified Microbial Consultant (CMC) is a step in the right direction in determining the potential contaminants and performing the correct testing to identify the issues causing distress to your employees.
-Working with a CIEC/CMC can help identify problems quickly while having the resources to provide long-term solutions to remediate the conditions causing distress in the workplace.

 Mold Remediation